We are calling for the devolution of the bus service operator grant and for all councils to be given the ability to franchise local services.

 - We are calling for the devolution of the bus service operator grant and for all councils to be given the ability to franchise local services.

 - Across the country, councils are taking urgent actions to combat the negative impacts of climate change and to deliver zero net carbon by 2030.
-The LGA is committed to supporting councils to continue on this journey, and brings together an overview of our sector-led improvement offer, information on upcoming events as well as relevant publications and best practice case studies.
+The LGA is committed to supporting councils to continue on this journey, and our climate change hub brings together an overview of our sector-led improvement offer, information on upcoming events as well as relevant publications and best practice case studies.